These easy gluten-free shortbread cookies are buttery, lightly sweet and crisp, yet perfectly tender.

 There’s something completely addictive about a lightly sweet, crisp shortbread cookie that melts in your mouth.
 Like these gluten-free peanut butter cookies, best chocolate chip cookies and gluten-free chocolate cookies, this recipe is a classic you’ll want to have in your recipe collection.

-These gluten-free shortbread cookies are easy-to-make and perfect for any time of year.
 Like classic shortbread, plenty of butter gives these cookies their distinctive crumbly and slightly flaky texture.
+You may also like this gluten-free millionaire’s shortbread.

 You only need 5 INGREDIENTS to make gluten-free shortbread cookies!